Chronology of College Expenses

 Merrill Lynch Director of GLOBAL GROWTH RESEARCH, MICHAEL MOE, believes the online education market could be worth as much a $740 billion by 2003.

 Williams College has frozen its tuition costs for 2000 at $31,520.

 At Moeller H.S. in Cincinnati, Ohio, students have to pony up $2,200 for a DELL computer.

 Scotland's St. Andrews Links, in conjunction with a nearby college, will offer Caddie Connect, the world' only college course in club assistance.
-Among other topics, you'll study golf etiquette, grooming and how to defuse drunken duffer.
+Among other topics, you will study golf etiquette, grooming, and how to defuse a drunken duffer.
 PRICE: $215 for three weeks.
 (Tiger Woods' caddie made $1 million in 2000.)